Undergraduate Communication Majors FAQ

 b) Overall cumulative GPA for all courses taken for your major must be a 2.0 or higher at the time of graduation.

 So, even grade as low as a "D-" could satisfy your major/general education requirement.
 You just need to make sure that your cumulative GPA for rules a) & b) above stay above a 2.0.
-Also, you always have the option to repeat a course in which you received a grade of "C-" or lower so that you can raise your GPA, but as long as you do not fail, the course will apply as units towards your major requirements.
+Also, you have the option to repeat a course (if it is offered again) in which you received a grade of "C-" or lower so that you can raise your GPA, but as long as you do not fail, the course will apply as units towards your major requirements.

-No major or pre-major course can be taken P/NP.
-Note: If you have already satisfied the minimum 40 upper-division unit requirement for the major, then you can choose to take communication courses P/NP.
+UCSB courses cannot be applied to your major your pre-major requirements if taken for P/NP.
+This includes courses taken through EAP or other UC campuses.
+Note: If you have already satisfied the minimum 40 upper-division unit requirement for the major, then you can choose to take any additional communication courses P/NP.
 But make sure that you have the minimum requirements satisfied!

 If you are enrolled in an upper division comm class and you do not attend the first class meeting (usually lecture), you will be dropped from the class.
 This also holds true even if you were on the waitlist; you have to attend the first class meeting.
 Be sure to read carefully the Comm Dept Waitlist Policy and FAQ for detailed information about this and about crashing classes, etc.